gjbex/Fortran-MOOC/docs/procedures.md

   * no local variables can have the `save` attribute;
   * I/O and stop statement are not allowed;
   * it can not be recursive;
-  * an interal prodedure or a procedure that is passed as an argument must be pure.
+  * an internal procedure or a procedure that is passed as an argument must be pure.

 The following function can be declared pure.